Sahar Mirshafiei

 In 2017, with much experience and a firm understanding of safeguarding within the discipline, I transitioned into my own practice which is proving very enjoyable and rewarding indeed.

-I enjoy travelling to Tehran where I was born and capturing the culture and cuisine in snapshots.
-My videos have been played in schools and galleries throughout New York especially, and it’s always rewarding sharing the ordinary lives of Iranians with the world.
+Regardless, my videos have been played in schools and galleries, and it’s always rewarding sharing the ordinary lives of Iranians with the world.